-Red Bull have secured a deal which enables them to use Honda’s engines when they pull out of the Formula 1 circuit at the end of the year.
+Red Bull has secured a deal that enables them to use Honda’s engines when they pull out of the Formula 1 circuit at the end of the year.

 The move comes after Formula 1 agreed to put a freeze on new engine developments at the end of this current season all the way to 2024.

 Releasing the new in-house engine division, Red Bull Powertrains limited, the new company will run engines for themselves as well as AlphaTauri from 2022 until the start of the new engine era which is set to start in 2025.